 This Indian restaurant madras curry is made with chicken.
 You can make it with lamb or beef just as easily.
 You can even make it with chickpeas for a vegetarian option.

-- 2 tsp hot madras curry powder (or use indian restaurant mix powder if you don't have any madras curry powder)
+- 2 tsp hot madras curry powder or use more indian restaurant mix powder if you don't have any madras curry powder

 - 4 Tbsp oil

 - 2 inch piece of cassia bark or cinnamon stick

 - 1 Tbsp garlic/ginger paste - recipe link below

 - 1 Tbsp tomato paste with enough water to dilute to the consistency of pasatta

 - 15 oz curry base - recipe link below